meenuravi18/meenuravi18/_pages/markdown.md

 ## Writing

-- Overleaf is fantastic for drafting research papers and journal articles, especially with its support for tables, figures, and citations.
+- Overleaf is helful for drafting research papers and journal articles, especially with its support for tables, figures, and citations.

 - [Mark Leone's (CMU) Blog](https://www.cs.cmu.edu/~mleone/how-to.html) offers helpful advice on academic writing, research skills, and career development.

+- [Gimp](https://www.gimp.org/) is a free cross-platform image editor available for GNU/Linux, macOS, and Windows.
+Great for creating/ editing clear figures and diagrams for papers.

 ---